-The United States never managed to draw China into the Intermediate-Range Nuclear Forces (INF) Treaty, but Washington still harbors hopes that it can lean on Beijing — and also Moscow — to sign up for a new strategic nuclear arms control agreement.
-Naturally, such a deal could significantly curb the wider arms race among global powers by building on the primary existing agreement, New START, which restricts the number of strategic nuclear weapons and delivery systems that each signatory can have.
+The United States never managed to draw China into the Intermediate-Range Nuclear Forces (INF) Treaty, but it's still harboring hopes that it can lean on Beijing -- and Moscow too -- to sign up for a new strategic nuclear arms control agreement.
+Naturally, such a deal could significantly curb the...